Navaneeth-21/RealTime-Chat-API/README.md

 # Real-time Chat API

-A robust and scalable ***real-time chat API*** built with Node.js, TypeScript, Socket.io, Redis, and PostgreSQL.
-This project provides the backend services for a modern chat application, featuring user authentication, room management, real-time messaging, and presence tracking.
+A scalable, production-ready **real-time messaging backend** built with Socket.IO, Redis, and PostgreSQL.
+Supports multi-user chat rooms, instant message broadcasting, and high-performance caching.

 # Problem Statement
 Most chat apps in portfolios are using polling, no auth, no persistence, and break the moment two server instances run.
 This project builds the real thing: a horizontally scalable, authenticated, real-time messaging API that works across multiple server instances using Redis as the message bus.
 It's a production-ready backend for a chat application.